 CHECK OUT 30 STRAINS AND NEW POPCORN:

-SEPTEMBER 15TH UPDATE: We are healthy!
+We are healthy!
 We are shipping 5 days a week now and offer Purolator shipping at a extra cost depending upon size and location.
 Contact me before your purchase for quote.
 Shipping west has ben delayed due to floods but east is wide open and faster than before!
 Take advantage of this before Christmas.
 SALE EXTENDED TO BOXING DAY, NO GUARANTEED SHIPPING AFTER DEC 8TH.

 TURPENE INFORMATION: https://www.buyterpenesonline.com/documents/